May 21, 2012

 Unusual Winter Conditions lead to seldom seen River Ice Formation

 You can believe it when I tell you it's a real strange situation around here to see unusual winter conditions lead to seldom seen river ice formation on the short waterway connecting two of our local lakes.
-I know, I know - you're looking at the … [Read More...]
+I know, I know - you're looking at the pictures … [Read More...]

 The Legend of Clancy Underfoot lives on in the Hearts of his Friends